vdarkobar/misc/Bastion.md

 ```
 ChallengeResponseAuthentication yes
 ```
-Add:
+Add at the end:
 ```
-AuthenticationMethods keyboard-interactive					# add this line at the end of the file
+AuthenticationMethods keyboard-interactive
-#AuthenticationMethods publickey,keyboard-interactive				# if you are using pki
+#AuthenticationMethods publickey,keyboard-interactive				# If you are using PKI
 ```
 Restart sshd:
 ```